 Kenya Visa Acquisition

-You will need a visa to travel Kenya, applying for a visa to Kenya can be Both online and upon arrival.
+You will need a visa to travel to Kenya, applying for a visa to Kenya can be Both online and upon arrival.
 Upon arrival, acquiring a visa will cost you a fee of about 40 Euros.
+However, most recent updates inform us that visa on arrival could be banned and no longer considered an option there we advise that you apply online prior to your travel dates

 ATM and money

-When on a kenya Safari, keep in mind to ensure that you sort out your money in bigger cities like Nairobi or Mombasa and because you don’t get to find ATMS everywhere.
+When on a Kenya Safari, keep in mind to ensure that you sort out your money in bigger cities like Nairobi or Mombasa and because you don’t get to find ATMs everywhere.
 Most national parks in Kenya are located in rural areas where you won’t be able to access an ATM.
-Further more, ATM machines In Kenya only accept Visa card, they don’t accept mastercard or the other way around so always have a little bit of cash with you or maybe also carry two different credit cards to be on a safer side.
-To not more, be aware that there’s a daily limit on some ATMs where you can only withdraw approximately 80 to 100 euros a day
+Furthermore, ATM machines In Kenya only accept Visa cards, MasterCard, plus, and Cirrus international networks.
+It’s advisable to always have a little bit of cash with you or maybe also carry two different credit cards to be on a safer side.
+To not more, be aware that there’s a daily limit on some ATMs where you can only withdraw up to a certain amount a day

 Yellow fever Certificate and Malaria

-When you’re traveling to Kenya for a Safari you need to have a yellow fever certificate, you are expected to show this certificate at the airport or borders as a requirement to let you through.
-Malaria does exist in Kenya especially in the Safari destinations that’s why you will find all Safari lodges with mosquito nets on their beds.
-But never the less you are required to carry with you mosquito repellent
+When you’re traveling to Kenya for a Safari you need to have a yellow fever certificate depending on where you an arriving from.
+There are regions considered to be yellow fever-free zones therefore travelers coming from such regions are exempted from the yellow fever certificate.
+Should your country lie within the yellow fever zone then you are expected to show this certificate at the airport or borders as a requirement to let you through.
+Malaria does exist in Kenya especially in Safari destinations that’s why you will find all Safari lodges with mosquito nets on their beds.
+It is advisable that you are required to carry with you mosquito repellent

 Tipping people that work in bars and restaurants should be part of your agenda because these dedicated people don’t earn a lot so they depend on tips.
 It is advisable to tip them whenever you can.